Digital-SC: Digital Semantic Communication with Adaptive Network Split and Learned Non-Linear Quantization: Introduction

-Our major contributions are summarized as follows: \begin{itemize} \item[$\bullet$] We design a light-weight and communication-efficient encoding network to be deployed at devices.
-A novel non-linear quantization approach with discrete levels is proposed for digital semantic transmission.
-The proposed quantization function has a differentiable expressions with trained quantization levels for accurate semantic representation.
+Our major contributions are summarized as follows: \begin{itemize} \item[$\bullet$] We design a light-weight and communication-efficient digital semantic communication system.
+For digital semantic transmission, we convert features into those represented by discrete numerical values through a non-linear quantization module with trained levels, and the smaller quantization error brought by the non-linear quantization better transforms analog communication into \emph{digital communication}.
 Besides, by further incorporating structured pruning in the encoding network, the communication bandwidth is reduced significantly.

-\item[$\bullet$] To enable end-to-end training for the semantic communication purpose, we propose an SLL function to accurately convey semantic information.
-The SLL function is designed to learn the ``soft'' semantic information with channel noise.
+\item[$\bullet$] To enable end-to-end training for the semantic communication purpose, we propose an SLL function that accurately conveys semantic information and reduces semantic error rather than bit error.
+The SLL function is designed to learn the ``soft'' semantic information against channel noise more effectively..

-\item[$\bullet$] To further improve the flexibility of semantic transmission, we propose a policy network to dynamically optimize the configurations of the semantic encoding and decoding networks.
-The proposed policy network is designed to adaptively choose the split point under the computing resource limit of the device, the diverse channel conditions and images. \end{itemize}
+\item[$\bullet$] To enhance the flexibility of semantic transmission, we introduce a policy network that dynamically optimizes the configurations of the semantic encoding and decoding networks.
+The proposed policy network is designed to adaptively select the split point and maximize classification accuracy under the computing resource constraints of the device, diverse channel conditions, and images.

+\item[$\bullet$] Through extensive simulations conducted on the CIFAR-10 and ImageNet datasets, it has been observed that our proposed digital semantic communication system closely approaches the performance of analog semantic communication systems.
+Furthermore, the results indicate that the proposed system exhibits a substantial enhancement in performance when compared to conventional method. \end{itemize}

 The rest of this paper is organized as follows.
 Section II presents the system model for the digital semantic communication with adaptive network split.
 Section III introduces the details of the system model including the transmission residual block (TRB), which consists of structured pruning module and non-linear quantization module, the SLL and the policy network.
 In Section IV, the proposed method is evaluated to demonstrate its validity and adaptability.
 Finally, Section V concludes our work.